archivesspace/tech-docs/provisioning/https.md

   * ArchivesSpace is running on a single Linux server

-  * The server is running the Apache 2.2+ webserver
+  * The server is running the Apache or Nginx webserver

   * You have obtained an SSL certificate and key from an authority